smcclab/smc-course/_workshops/05-collaboration.md

-- how is your group going to meet & chat? if it's going to be online, then you should get it set up for your first discussion ASAP - if you need us to create a separate slack channel for you then just ask
+- how is your group going to meet & chat? if it's going to be online, then you should get it set up for your first discussion ASAP - if you need us to create a separate Teams channel for you then just ask

 - which parts of the collaborative workflow need to be synchronous, and which parts could be async? do you want to collaborate sequentially, or in parallel?